Exploiting structural observability and graph colorability for optimal sensor placement in water distribution networks

 \subsection{Sensor placement algorithm}

-To set up the sensor placement algorithm, we first introduce a procedure that verifies the colorability of a graph $\graphG(\graphM)$ following the color change rule provided in \cite{jia2020unifying}, detailed in Algorithm \ref{Alg:colorability}.
-Here, $x\{i\}$ denotes the $i$-th element of a vector $x$, and $\graphM\{i,j\}$ represents the element at row $i$ and column $j$ in $\graphM$.
-The vector \emph{Color} is a binary vector where \(\text{Color}\{i\} = 0\) signifies a black node and \(\text{Color}\{i\} = 1\) a white node.
-Entries in $\graphM$ marked with $?$ are ignored, as they do not affect colorability.
-The algorithm begins by computing each node’s out-degree (number of outgoing edges) and placing nodes with only one outgoing edge into a \emph{queue}.
-Starting with these nodes, the algorithm iteratively colors the out-neighbors of nodes with only one outgoing edge black if they haven’t been colored yet.
-Once a node is colored black, its incoming edges are removed from $\graphM$, retaining only edges in $E_\ast$ that connect to white nodes.
-The outgoing edges of each node are then updated.
-This step is essential, as the edges that connect to black nodes are not of interest.
-The algorithm continues until the \emph{queue} is empty.
-If all nodes originally associated with $\graphA$ are colored black at the end, the algorithm returns 1, confirming that the graph is colorable and hence, the underlying WDN model is observable.
+To set up the sensor placement algorithm, we first introduce a procedure that verifies the colorability of a graph $\graphG(\graphM)$ following the color change rule, detailed in Algorithm \ref{Alg:colorability}.
+The vector \emph{Color} in line 3 is a binary vector where \(\text{Color}\{i\} = 0\) signifies a black node and \(\text{Color}\{i\} = 1\) a white node.
+Entries in $\graphM$ marked with $?$ are ignored, as they do not affect colorability (line 4).
+The algorithm computes each node’s out-degree (line 5) and places nodes with one outgoing edge into a queue (line 6).
+It then iteratively colors the out-neighbors of these nodes black, removing their incoming edges from $\graphM$ (line 12) and retaining only edges to white nodes.
+This process continues until the queue is empty.
+If all nodes of $\graphA$ are colored black, the graph is colorable.